 Tires are one of the most important parts of the car.
 Despite their importance, many people neglect their maintenance and replace them only after they have become dangerously unsafe.
 In fact, a study conducted by the National Highway Traffic Safety Administration (NHTSA) showed that 9% of crashes in the US involved a vehicle with a tire issue before the crash.
 We can relate.
 During college, our Chief Scientist decided against spending $300 to replace his bald rear tires.
 While driving to the grocery store on a rainy day, the rear end of his car swung out around the corner and slammed into a curb, causing $2,300 worth of damage.
 You know what would have prevented that? $300 worth of new tires.
 Again, do as we say…

 There are lots of issues to consider when replacing your tires.
-Although this is not a tire selection guide, we offer a few important tips that will help you find the right set of tires for your car.
+Although this is not a tire selection guide, we offer a few important tips that will help you find the right set of tires for your car if you care about Driving2Save.
+(If you are looking for the stickiest, least-durable, dry-weather-only performance tire, this Post is not for you).
 We wrote this brief FAQ to give you a very quick overview of the process.
 If you want more information, please visit the NHTSA and review its detailed Tires page.

 How do you check your tires?